 In this post we’ll explain the correct way to clean your blinds without damaging them.
+We had some help compiling this list from one of our domestic cleaners in Knightsbridge.
 To get started you need 1) a vacuum with hose attachment 2) warm water 3) microfibre cloth 4) easy clean duster 5) mild dish soap

 When cleaning vinyl vertical blinds, be careful when handling the vanes as the tabs at the top of the vanes can easily break off if they are pulled too far in either direction.
 It may be easier to remove the vanes from the clips when cleaning.

 To remove dust from vinyl vanes, wipe the slats with the microfiber cloth.